spice-h2020/linked-data-layer-requirements/README.md

 For example,

 ```
-[InappropriateContent] As a custodian/creator, I want to identify and filter user-generated content that can be inappropriate.
+[InappropriateContent] As a custodian/builder, I want to identify and filter user-generated content that can be inappropriate.
 ```

+## Types of users

+- Owner: the entity owning the copyright of the asset / content.
+For example, the artist, the governmental agency, the social media user
+- Custodian: the entity managing the asset and its metadata.
+For example, the museum, the national archive, the social media provider
+- Builder: the entity that offers a service on top of data provided by the custodian.
+For example, the company building a tourism application or a museum wanting to curate social media posts to enhance their collection.
+- End user: the citizen that interacts with cultural heritage through a social media or the scholar that studies the museum archive.
+They can produce new content, for which they are "owners".

 ## Guidelines for contributors